 - A scientist can be a researcher whilst working on testing, verifying, and observing the research project but a researcher cannot be a scientist.

-- The primary difference between a scientist and a researcher is that a scientist conducts systematic, organized investigation on a problem whereas a researcher uses scientific methods in order to produce a solution.
+- The primary difference between a scientist and a researcher is that a scientist conducts a systematic, organized investigation of a problem whereas a researcher uses scientific methods in order to produce a solution.

-- A scientist conducts research in areas strictly affiliated to science whereas a researcher is anyone who does any kind of research in non-scientific topics like literature, education, social science, religion etc.
+- A scientist conducts research in areas strictly affiliated with science whereas a researcher is anyone who does any kind of research in non-scientific topics like literature, education, social science, religion etc.

 Career Opportunities for Scientists